AntoBoto/PoEM/doc/shared-libraries.md

 ## dogecoinconsensus

-The purpose of this library is to make the verification functionality that is critical to Dogecoin's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to BrrrFren's consensus available to other applications, e.g. to language bindings.

 ### API